alternative diy christmas tree tent for kids

 Nature Clippings

-So after our lights and dough ornaments were up, we gathered a bunch of clippings from an evergreen bush and a berry bush we have in our yard.
-My toddler loved going outside to do this.
+After our lights and dough ornaments were up, we gathered a bunch of clippings from an evergreen bush and a berry bush from our yard.
+My toddler loved going outside to hunt for small branches etc.

 If you don’t have any Christmasy foliage accessible, you could find some at a place like Home Depot or maybe a local nursery or anywhere they sell Christmas trees.

-Next we used a large needle to thread some yarn and tie the tree clippings on.
+Next, we used a large needle to thread some yarn and tie the tree clippings to the curtain.
 My toddler helped cut the yarn and place the branches.

 minimalist christmas tree alternative idea with curtain hanging from ceiling with small branches